nipy/nipype/doc/devel/interface_specs.rst

 	check_mandatory_inputs ensures that all requirements (both mandatory and via the requires metadata are satisfied).
 These are also reflected in the help function.

+``copyfile``
+	This is metadata for a File or Directory trait that is relevant only in the context of wrapping an interface in a `Node` and `MapNode`. `copyfile` can be set to either `True` or `False`. `False` indicates that contents should be symlinked, while `True` indicates that the contents should be copied over.

 CommandLine
 ^^^^^^^^^^^